-Early on in life, the symptoms of LS are generally non-specific and can be confused with a variety of other pedicatric diseases (both neurological and non-neurological disorders).
-Low sucking skill, loss of appetite, and frequent voimting are among fo the signs which might lead to poor weight gain (failure to thrive).
+Early on in life, the symptoms of LS are generally non-specific and can be confused with a variety of other pediatric diseases (both neurological and non-neurological disorders).
+Low sucking skills, loss of appetite, and frequent vomiting are among fo the signs which might lead to poor weight gain (failure to thrive).
 Children with poor head control and spells of unexplained irritation are common in young children.
 They may also have difficulties meeting developmental milestones.

 The gradual development regression is on of Leigh syndrome’s characteristic symptoms (loss of skills) Any previously gained intellectual and physical skills may be lost, particularly when youngsters are sick with mild childhood diseases like stomach bugs or coughs and colds.
 The movement disorder is another diagnostic sign.
 Dystonia (stiffness of movement) ataxia (trouble coordinating movement) and difficulty articulating words are only a few examples.

 Changes in the basal ganglia and/or brainstem should accompany these movement abnormalities.
 Lactic acid levels that are abnormally high in the blood, brain, and/or other body tissues are known as